-Finding: Based upon the Final EIR and the entire record, the CJPA finds that the potentially significant project impact identified in Impact BIO-1 will be mitigated to a less-than- significant level by the implementation of Mitigation Measures BIO-1a through BIO-1e.
+Based upon the Revised Final EIR and the entire record, the City and County find that the potentially significant project impact identified in Impact BIO-1 will be mitigated to a less-than-significant level by the implementation of Mitigation Measures BIO-1a through BIO-1e.
 Changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant effects of the project on the environment (Pub.
 Res.
 Code §21081(a)(1); Cal.
 Code Regs. §15091(a)(1)).